lucadt/lucadt.github.io/index.md

 ---

 ### [](#header-3) About
-I am a PhD student at the [Laboratory for Software Technology](http://www.lst.inf.ethz.ch)- Institute of Computer Systems, of ETH Zurich, under the supervision of Prof. Thomas Gross.
-My main research interests are automatic performance bugs detection, and compilation techniques for dynamic languages, more specifically JavaScript.
+I am a Post-Doc at the [Laboratory for Software Technology](http://www.lst.inf.ethz.ch)-Institute of Computer Systems, of ETH Zurich.
+My main research interests are program analysis and program synthesis for automatic performance anomalies detection.

-I hold a MSc. degree (2010) from the University of Lugano (USI) and a BSc. degree (2008) from the University of Applied Sciences of Southern Switzerland (SUPSI).
+I hold a Ph.D.
+(2018) from ETH Zurich (under the supervision of Prof. Thomas Gross), a MSc. degree (2010) from the University of Lugano (USI), and a BSc. degree (2008) from the  University of Applied Sciences of Southern Switzerland (SUPSI).
 Before joining ETH I spent time in the [Motion Analysis Laboratory](http://srh-mal.net/) at Spaulding Rehabilitation Hospital (Boston, MA), and in the Networking Laboratory at SUPSI (Manno, Switzerland).